 What is Content Amplification?

-The harsh reality is: where a million voices shout for attention, making your own voice heard above the noise will either make or break your digital marketing strategy, and this is where content amplification comes into play.
+The harsh reality is: where a million voices shout for attention, making your own voice heard above the noise will either make or break your digital marketing strategy.
+This is where content amplification comes into play.

 Let’s begin with asking: